-Do you want your students to win money for school, but have no idea how to start the college scholarship process?
+Do you want to win money for school, but have no idea how to start the scholarship process?
+Help is here!

-Most parents have heard that there is a lot of college scholarship money out there for their students to win, but have no idea what to do or where to start in the process of finding and applying for them.
 I recommend that parents begin by talking to their students about their financial situation and how they plan to make the scholarship process a team effort.
 If students are aware of their parents’ desire to help them find and win scholarships, they will be more willing to do their share of the work involved.
-(Learn how I helped my son win over $100,000 in college scholarships here)
+(Learn how I helped my son win scholarships and graduate from college debt-free here)

 The next step is to set up a file box with the following folders: resume, transcripts, letters of recommendation, community service, test results, honors/awards won, tax information, applied scholarships, not yet applied, scholarships won, college brochures, essays, employment, and printing materials.

-Community service is a large part of many scholarship applications like I share in this post here, so encouraging students to start volunteering early in high school is a great way to prepare them to be eligible to apply for more scholarships.
+Community service is a large part of many scholarship applications, as I share in this post here, so encouraging students to start volunteering early in high school is a great way to prepare them to be eligible to apply for more scholarships.

 Would you like to read more?
-I have put together a step-by-step scholarship guide sharing exactly how I helped my son win enough college scholarships to graduate from college debt-free.
+I have put together step-by-step scholarship guide ebooks sharing exactly how I helped my son win enough college scholarships to graduate from college debt-free.